Welcome to Country

 Panel style forums provide an opportunity after lunch each day to discuss key ideas around traditional music making in Australia.
 The panels bring together combinations of tutors along with audience input to discuss salient ideas, issues and possibilities, and have been highlights of the camps.
 Topics covered in previous years include what it means to be a traditional musician in Australia today, what makes a tradition live, performance tips and tricks, music learning approaches, sustainability, music’s influence on a community and the place of multiculturalism in Australian music.

 The 2020 program will be designed by Artistic Director Chris Stone and will be available shortly before camp begins.
 Here is last year’s program to give you a bit of an idea of how the schedule might look.
-The main elements that make up the program are outlined in the file below.
+It varies from year to year, but the main elements that make up the program are outlined here.

 Venue and Transport